How to redesign an existing website without erasing rankings

 If you are deliberately setting out to kill off a website, these are very effective ways of doing so…

 There’s a lesson here!
-Whether you are going to rebuild your website yourself and tackle your own seo for small business, or pay someone else to do it, you’d best ensure that the person responsible for the changes has a plan that includes at least the basics!
+Whether you are going to redesign an existing website yourself and tackle your own seo for small business, or pay someone else to do it, you’d best ensure that the person responsible for the changes has a plan that includes at least the basics!
 Failing to plan is planning to fail ,as these examples clearly show!

 Whilst there are people out there who say that you don’t, you may rest assured that they are, in the main, not knowledgable on the subject.